Ama Naidoo: Family and early life

-Naidoo was of South African Indian Tamil descent and was born in Asiatic Bazaar Pretoria.
+Naidoo was of South African Indian descent and was born in Asiatic Bazaar Pretoria.
 She had her primary school education in the Pretoria primary school.
 She was the only daughter and had 8 brothers.
 Her parents had a family business.

 She had to care for the family and home and hence she did not pursue an independent career.
 In 1934 at the age of 26 she married Naransamy Roy Naidoo.
 He was the son of one of Mahatma Gandhi’s closest friends and a dedicated Satyagrahi, Thambi Naidoo.
 He sent his children to live and learn under the tutelage of Gandhi at the Tolstoy Farm in Johannesburg.

 Roy Naidoo was among the children who went to Tolstoy Farm where he received training in simple living and self-sufficiency.
-In 1914 after Gandhi finally left South Africa, Roy Naidoo together with the Phoenix boys went to Rabindranath Tagore’s Ashram, Shantiniketan where they lived for two years and received some training in arts and crafts as well as Indian culture and language.
+In 1914 after Gandhi finally left South Africa, Roy Naidoo together with the Phoenix boys went to Rabindranath Tagore's Ashram, Shantiniketan where they lived for two years and received some training in arts and crafts as well as Indian culture and language.
 The party then moved to Sabarmati Ashram.